Life coaches. Business consultants. Fitness trainers. There are a million coaching topics, but there are really only two kinds of coaches:

 As described in the guitar teacher example, the results-focused package is all about delivering a specific result in a specified amount of time.
 Each session is highly organized and planned out to ensure the client reaches their goal.

-- Pros: Typically a higher price point, and can eventually be scaled into group coaching or a course.
+- Pros: Typically a higher price point, and can eventually be scaled into a course.

 - Cons: If you do it right, each client will only need to buy this package once—because their problem will be solved at the end.